-We are an association of medically tailored food and nutrition service providers.
+We are an association of nonprofit medically tailored food and nutrition service providers.

 To provide a complete, evidence-based, medical food and nutrition intervention to critically and chronically ill people in their communities